 ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 2,350 men in the United States will be diagnosed with breast cancer.
+This year, an estimated 2,600 men in the United States will be diagnosed with breast cancer.
 It is estimated 440 men will die from breast cancer this year.

 Statistics adapted from the American Cancer Society.

-The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
+The next section in this guide is Risk Factors.
+It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.